pswaral/CraftDemo/README.md

 Note.java - Child class of Sheet
 ToDoList.java - Child class of Sheet
-Entry.java - Class that defines entries of within a todolist
+Entry.java - Class that defines entries of within a todolist Test.java - Sample test file to test all flow of data

 Sample response for sheets
 {